Ash Trees and the Emerald Ash Borer

 Treatment of Ash Trees

 During the spring of 2020, the City obtained bids for treatments of Ash street trees to temporarily fend off EAB damage to trees. .
-For 2020, the City Council authorized treatment to preserve about 200 ash trees, which were rated the highest condition based on our survey.
-For 2021, another 110 trees have been approved for treatment, This work is being done by a private contractor, Arbor Masters, and the cost will not exceed $25,000 for 2020 and $12,000 for 2021.
+For 2020, our contractor, Arbor Masters, was able to treat 199 ash trees, which were rated the highest condition based on our survey, for $25,000.
+For 2021, another 116 trees were treated, for $12,000.
 For treatment of ash trees, Arbor Masters is using a product which utilizes the chemical Emamectin Benzoate.
-We anticipate re-treating the original 200 trees from 2020 during 2022.
+We anticipate re-treating the original 199 trees from 2020 during 2022.

 Street trees that are removed are expected to be replaced in the future depending on Council authorization of funds.
 For Spring 2021, we completed a project to replace 63 street trees, located within tree grates, throughout the town center area.
 These trees include some ash trees, however, many are not.
-For Fall, 2021, we are re-planting 150 ash trees, along city streets in residential neighborhoods.
+For Fall, 2021, we re-planting 150 ash trees, along city streets in residential neighborhoods.
+Since 2016, the City has planted about 430 street trees.
+Additional tree planting projects are planned each fall, depending on funding.

 Finally, the City will also take advantage of grants when available.
 For example, the City of Wildwood has been awarded several Missouri Department of Conservation Tree Resource Improvement and Maintenance (TRIM) grants for the removal of declining Ash trees on City streets in 2016, 2017, 2018 and 2020.
 The 2016 TRIM grant included the removal of 56 declining Ash trees and replacement with a diverse mix of trees.
 This work was completed in Spring 2017.
 The 2017 TRIM grant, covered the removal and replacement of 50 Ash trees and was completed in Spring 2018.
 The 2018 TRIM grant was used to remove and replace 92 Ash trees in the Spring of 2019.
 The 2020 TRIM grant was awarded to plant and replace 83 ash street trees with Missouri native street trees.